imoralescs/imoralescs.github.io/javascript_oop.md

 **Prototype Attribute**

 This is a characteristic of the object, telling us the object parent.
-In simple terms: An object’s prototype attribute points to the object’s “parent”.
+In simple terms: An object’s prototype attribute points to the object’s parent.
 The prototype attribute is normally referred to as the prototype object, and it is set automatically when you create a new object.

 **Constructor**

-Is a function used for initializing new object and you can use the new keyword to call the constructor.
+Is a function used for initializing new object and you can use the `new` keyword to call the constructor.
 Note: Constructor function === Classes

 ```javascript
 function Person() {}